eceengineering/facemodule/README.md

 # facemodule
-Purpose of the face detection module (aka FACEMODULE) is to provide a basic baseline showing how east it is to perform face detection in an embedded device where a camera is attached.
+Purpose of the face detection module (aka FACEMODULE) is to provide a basic baseline showing how easy it is to perform face detection in an embedded device where a camera is attached.

 This module has been designed for embedded Linux devices.
 The module runs at the user space.